itayshap/Reinforcement/README.md

 # RL FINAL PROJECT

-All the cells in the notebook can be executed. full notebook Running time ~ 18 hours
+All the cells in the notebook can be executed full notebook Running time ~ 18 hours
 ## Notebook Structure:
  - Packages Installations